 Interested persons should come together and develop an informal proposal, which should be forwarded to the Executive Officer for review.
 It will be helpful for the new institute organizers to talk with those who have been CUR Institute Coordinators in the past as they develop their package.
 The usual case is that the organizers will be the first set of coordinators, although after a few years they will pass that responsibility on to others.
 The EO will provide names of past Institute Coordinators who can be helpful.
 Once the information is assembled, the Executive Board makes the final approval of the Institute as an official CUR program.

 Below are the items that are necessary for the Executive Board to consider a new CUR Institute.
 However, you don’t have to come with the whole package completed.
 It can be an iterative process.
 The draft budget is required for the final approval of the Executive Board.

 - Names of two persons willing to take initial responsibility for organizing the Institute and to be the first official "Coordinators"

 - A list of names of potential facilitators and whether or not they are committed to participate

 - Purpose/goals/outcomes of the Institute --- what the participants are expected to gain from the experience and what tangible outcomes are expected (e.g., grant proposal written, plan drafted for campus activities, etc.)

 - Outline of the program for the Institute --- this is the plan for accomplishing the goals.
 Provide the content of the workshop in the form of a draft agenda, annotated to explain the various sessions.
 Also include any pre- or post-meeting activities (such as a written self-study or plan)

-- Audience for the Institute and how we might market the Institute to them
+- Audience for the Institute and how the Institute might be marketed to audience members

 - Is there a textbook or set of readings for the Institute, or will something new be written (e.g., will the coordinators also write a CUR "How To" booklet)?